Google Ads

 Negative broad match

-Search termWill your ad appear?
+Search termWill your ad show?

 Negative phrase match

-Search termWill your ad appear?
+Search termWill your ad show?

 Negative exact match

-Search termWill your ad appear?
+Search termWill your ad show?

-What Match Type Should You Use For Negative Keywords?
+What Match Type Should You Use?

 example search terms report google